rohithsh/Fraunhofer-Programming-Challenge/README.md

 * The correlation between the attributes was determined using *PearsonsCorrelation*.
 A threshold of 0.75 & -0.75 was established to find highly correlated attributes.
 Five attributes causing high correlation were removed.
 * **Dimensionality Reduction**: After removing 9 attributes from the original dataset, the remaining attributes were ranked based on their Information Gain.
 A threshold is established based on the Standard Deviation of the information gains of all attributes *[1]*.
 Using the formula provided by the mentioned publication, the threshold was estimated as **0.028**.
 The data is reduced to 11 feature dimensions.

-# Class Im-balance:
+# Class Imbalance:

 * It is noted that the data distribution in the target class is not balanced.
 This may induce a bias in the model.
 Hence, the imbalance is handeled using SMOTE(Synthetic Minority Oversampling Technique).
 Over sampling is performed for each training set during 10-fold cross validation.

-# Cross Validation:
+# Train-Test Split & Cross Validation:

 *